systemd/mkosi/mkosi/resources/man/mkosi.md

 :   Enable package repositories that are disabled by default.
 This can be used to enable the EPEL repos for
     CentOS or different components of the Debian/Kali/Ubuntu repositories.

-`CacheOnly=`, `--cache-only=`
-:   Takes one of `auto`, `metadata`, `always` or `never`.
-Defaults to
-    `auto`.
-If `always`, the package manager is instructed not to contact the network.
-This provides a minimal level of reproducibility, as long as the package cache is already fully populated.
-If set to `metadata`, the package manager can still download packages, but we won't sync the repository metadata.
-If set to `auto`, the repository metadata is synced unless we have a cached image (see `Incremental=`) and packages can be downloaded during the build.
-If set to `never`, repository metadata is always synced and and packages can be downloaded during the build.

-`SandboxTrees=`, `--sandbox-tree=`
-:   Takes a comma separated list of colon separated path pairs.
-The first
-    path of each pair refers to a directory to copy into the mkosi sandbox before executing a tool.
-If the `mkosi.sandbox/` directory is found in the local directory it is used for this purpose with the root directory as target (also see the **Files** section below).

-    `mkosi` will look for the package manager configuration and related files in the configured sandbox trees.
-Unless specified otherwise, it will use the configuration files from their canonical locations in `/usr` or `/etc` in the sandbox trees.
-For example, it  will look for `/etc/dnf/dnf.conf` in the sandbox trees  if `dnf` is used to install packages.

 ### [Output] Section

 `Format=`, `--format=`, `-t`